-With a copy to MPI at: Attention: Florida Exclusions Office of the Inspector General Medicaid Program Integrity 2727 Mahan Drive, M.S. #6 Tallahassee, FL 32308-5403

-Any fraud and abuse investigation final resolution, i.e., referral to CMS & MPI or a claim overpayment, reached by the CCP SIU department includes a written statement that provides notice to the provider or enrollee that the resolution in no way binds the State of Florida nor precludes the State of Florida from taking further action for the circumstances that brought rise to the matter.
+With a copy to MPI at: Attention: Florida Exclusions Office of the Inspector General Medicaid Program Integrity 2727 Mahan Drive, M.S. #6 Tallahassee, FL 32308-5403 Any FWA resolution, i.e., referral to CMS & MPI or a claim overpayment, reached by the SIU department includes a written statement that provides notice to the provider or enrollee that the resolution in no way binds the State of Florida nor precludes the State of Florida from taking further action for the circumstances that brought rise to the matter.